 - Disk access can easily become the bottleneck of ES.
 If you can afford SSDs, they are by far superior to any spinning media.
 SSD-backed nodes see boosts in both query and indexing performance.
 If you use spinning media, try to obtain the fastest disks possible (high-performance server disks 15,000 RPM drives).

 - Using RAID 0 is an effective way to increase disk speed, for both spinning disks and SSD.
 There is no need to use mirroring or parity variants of RAID because of Elasticsearch replicas and database primary storage.

 - If you are using SSD, make sure your OS I/O Scheduler is configured correctly.
 When you write data to disk, the I/O Scheduler decides when that data is actually sent to the disk.
-The default under most *nix distributions is a scheduler called cfq (Completely Fair Queuing).
+The default under most Unix distributions is a scheduler called CFQ (Completely Fair Queuing).
 This scheduler allocates "time slices" to each process, and then optimizes the delivery of these various queues to the disk.
 It is optimized for spinning media: the nature of rotating platters means it is more efficient to write data to disk based on physical layout.
 This is very inefficient for SSD, however, since there are no spinning platters involved.
-Instead, deadline or noop should be used.
-The deadline scheduler optimizes based on how long writes have been pending, while noop is just a simple FIFO queue.
+Instead, deadline or NOOP should be used instead.
+The deadline scheduler optimizes based on how long writes have been pending, while NOOP is just a simple FIFO queue.
 This simple change can have dramatic impacts.

 - If SQ home directory is located on a slow disk, then the property

 sonar.path.datacan be used to move data to a faster disk (RAID 0 local SSD for instance).

 - Machine available memory for OS must be at least the Elasticsearch heap size.
 The reason is that Lucene (used by ES) is designed to leverage the underlying OS for caching in-memory data structures.
 That means that by default OS must have at least 1GB of available memory.